|Responsible office||Business and Finance|

 - Notify the vice president for legal affairs

-Executive director for university relations
+Executive director for marketing and strategic communications

 - Notify area news media